HenriquesPontes/forrovivo-landing/SQUARESPACE_DNS_SETUP.md

 # Step-by-Step Guide: Connect Squarespace Domain to GitHub Pages

+## ⚠️ IMPORTANT: Do NOT Enable Parking Page

+**If Squarespace asks about adding a parking page, click "No" or "Skip".**

+- ❌ **DO NOT** enable the parking page option
+- ❌ **DO NOT** connect the domain to a Squarespace website
+- ✅ **DO** configure DNS records to point directly to GitHub Pages
+- ✅ **DO** skip any parking page prompts

+The parking page would point your domain to Squarespace's servers instead of GitHub Pages.
+We want to bypass Squarespace hosting entirely and point directly to GitHub Pages.

+---

 ## Prerequisites
 - ✅ Domain: `forrovivo.com` purchased from Squarespace
 - ✅ GitHub repository: `HenriquesPontes/forrovivo-landing`